FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 !["screenshot displaying searching botFather bot for creating custom bot"](./images/sending-telegram-with-node-red-getmyid.png "screenshot displaying searching botFather bot for creating custom bot"){data-zoomable}

-- Click on the account you'll see, the chat interface will open, and type `/start` and press enter.
+- Click on the first account you'll see, the chat interface will open, and type `/start` and press enter.
 - After that, you’ll receive a message containing your Chat ID and User ID.

 ### Obtaining your Telegram group Chat ID